Coastal-Imaging-Research-Network/CoastSnap-Toolbox/README.md

 2. Download the MATLAB files of this GitHub site to the CoastSnap/Code directory

+3. Make sure you have the following Matlab toolkits installed: mapping toolbox, Statistics and ML toolbox, Image processing toolbox

-3. Update the following two files to match your local setup: CSPsetPaths.m and CSPloadPaths.m
+4. Update the following two files to match your local setup: CSPsetPaths.m and CSPloadPaths.m

 Thats all - you should now be up and running

+For an indepth tutorial refer to the following video: https://www.youtube.com/watch?v=Al7vq26dlyk

 ## Demo using manly CoastSnap example